kubermatic/docs/content/kubeone/main/guides/cis-benchmarking/cis1.8-kubeone1.7-k8s1.27/_index.en.md

 **Result:** 🔵 Not Applicable

-**Details:** DenyServiceExternalIPs is not enabled by default, and it is not in the enabled plugins list
+**Details:** When DenyServiceExternalIPs is enabled, users of the cluster may not create new Services which use externalIPs and may not add new values to externalIPs on existing Service objects.
+It is not enabled by default, and it is not in the enabled plugins list

 ---
 #### 1.2.4: Ensure that the --kubelet-client-certificate and --kubelet-client-key arguments are set as appropriate (Automated)